tderrien/thomas.derrien/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - Postdoctoral researcher:  in Prof Roderic Guigó's team
+  - Postdoctoral researcher:  in Prof Roderic Guigó s team
     institution: CRG (Barcelonan, SP)
     year: 2008
   - PhD in comparative genomics